Xeus-Territory/obsidian_world/content/Tech Second Brain/Research & Archive/Tech Collections/DevOps & System.md

 - [Ansible Galaxy](https://galaxy.ansible.com/ui/) : Ansible template and external playbook
 - [Linux Foundation Project](https://www.linuxfoundation.org/projects) : Opensource Ambassador for projects from multiple users
 - [free-for-dev](https://github.com/ripienaar/free-for-dev) : A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
+- [Awesome webserver in one line](https://gist.github.com/willurd/5720255) : Each of these commands will run an ad hoc http static server in your current (or specified) directory

 # DevOps Articles